-Sarah Dadush, The Internal Challenges of Associational Governance, 111 AJIL UNBOUND 125 (2017) (describes the normative dynamics within industry associations that affect their autonomy to govern industries).
+Sarah Dadush, The Internal Challenges of Associational Governance, 111 AJIL UNBOUND 125 (2017) (explains how the internal dynamics of industry associations restrict their governance powers).

 Sarah Dadush, Regulating Social Finance: Can Social Stock Exchanges Meet the Challenge?, 37 U. PA.
-J. INT’L L. 139 (2015) (argues for regulating social finance and impact investing, and evaluates the regulatory potential of Social Stock Exchanges).
+J. INT’L L. 139 (2015) (evaluates the regulatory potential of social stock exchanges for governing social finance and impact investing).

 Rutsel S.J.
 Martha & Sarah Dadush, Going Against the Grain: When Private Rules Shouldn’t Apply to Public Institutions, 9 INT’L ORG.
-L. REV. 87 (2012) (peer-reviewed) (critiques the application of the International Financial Reporting Standards developed to harmonize businesses’ financial reporting practices to the International Fund for Agricultural Development, an international governmental organization).
+L. REV. 87 (2012) (peer-reviewed) (critiques the adoption of the IFRS standards developed to harmonize businesses’ financial reporting practices by the International Fund for Agricultural Development, an international governmental organization).

 Sarah Dadush, Profiting in (Red): The Need for Enhanced Transparency in Cause-Related Marketing, N.Y.U.
 J. INT’L L. & POL.
-1269 (2010) (reviews the business model and contractual structure underlying the Product RED campaign to fight AIDS in Africa as a case study of the privatization of development assistance.
-Recommends upgrading charities’ regulation to enhance transparency for cause-related marketing transactions that cross the line between profit and philanthropy).
+1269 (2010) (reviews the contractual structure underlying the Product RED campaign and recommends upgrading charities’ law to better regulate cause-related marketing).

 Kevin E. Davis & Sarah Dadush, The Privatization of Development Assistance: An Overview, 42 N.Y.U.
 J. INT’L L. & POL.
-1079 (2010) (highlights the legal challenges involved with privatizing the international development architecture).
+1079 (2010) (highlights the legal challenges involved with market-based international development initiatives).

-Sarah Dadush, Impact Investment Indicators: A Critical Assessment, in Governance by Indicators: Global Power Through Quantification and Rankings (Kevin Davis, Angelina Fisher, Benedict Kingsbury & Sally Engle Merry eds., Oxford University Press, 2012) (assesses the challenges of capturing and reporting on social impact through indicator-based systems).
+Sarah Dadush, Impact Investment Indicators: A Critical Assessment, in Governance by Indicators: Global Power Through Quantification and Rankings (Kevin Davis, Angelina Fisher, Benedict Kingsbury & Sally Engle Merry eds., Oxford University Press, 2012) (discusses the potential and limitations of two new tools for measuring social impact, IRIS and GIIRS).

 Regulating Social Finance: Can Social Stock Exchanges Meet the Challenge?, Sarah Dadush, Columbia Blue Sky Blog (April 8, 2015) http://clsbluesky.law.columbia.edu/2015/04/08/regulating-social-finance-can-social-stock-exchanges-meet-the-challenge/